PHILADELPHIA COCAINE CHARGE DEFENSE ATTORNEY

 Philadelphia Drug Crime Defense Attorneys

-The Philadelphia criminal defense lawyers of Krasner & Long have been defending clients facing complex felony drug charges for over 30 years.
+The Philadelphia criminal defense lawyer Lloyd Long has been defending clients facing complex felony drug charges for over 30 years.
 We have extensive experience handling even the most serious drug-related crimes, including multi-kilo cocaine trafficking and cocaine base manufacture.
 We have had great success defending cocaine charges in both state and federal court, and have the ability to move quickly to secure our client’s defense and ensure that all legal options are available to them.

 When clients come to us because they are not comfortable with their current counsel, or need a fresh perspective, we have successfully turned around cases that seemed doomed to result in a lengthy prison term.
 Our skilled attorneys have obtained not-guilty verdicts in several high-profile Philadelphia area drug cases, and have negotiated drastic sentence reductions where appropriate.
 Through our experiences, we have gained an in-depth knowledge of the investigative techniques and electronic surveillance capabilities of the various police agencies prosecuting drug crime.

 To schedule a completely confidential legal consultation with our cocaine defense attorneys, call our law offices at (215) 525-6818 any time of day or evening.
 You can be certain the prosecution is already building a case against you – don’t wait to start building a defense.